MASSAGE QUESTIONS & ANSWERS

 Can I book online?

 Yes, you can book online, and it is very easy to do.
-Though, some weeks I have more availability or flexibility than my online calendar shows.
-If you do not see a day or time on my online calendar, please feel free to call (406) 871-8609.
+Though, If you do not see a day or time on our online calendar, please feel free to call (406) 871-8609.

 What is a Trigger Point?